 Michael Jackson Exit The Courtroom After The Verdict

-Michael Jackson going back to Neverland after verdict reading (wonderful video shot by french fans who followed MJ during his sad journey)
+Michael Jackson went back to Neverland after the verdict reading (wonderful video shot by french fans who followed MJ during his sad journey)

 Abrams Report/ MJ not guilty